Last Updated on

 16. L’Oréal Paris Revitalift Bright Reveal Cleanser

 L’Oreal’s Bright Reveal Cleanser is ideal for mature skin that’s still prone to breakouts.
 It shrinks pores and revitalizes dull skin with micro-pearls and glycolic acid.
 Not only does it clear up acne, but it also fades fine lines and discoloration.
-Although you can use it morning and night, be sure to wear sunscreen during the day (because of the glycolic acid).
+Although you can use it morning and night, be sure to wear a sunscreen for face acne during the day (because of the glycolic acid).

 17. ASDM Beverly Hills 90% Lactic Acid Medical Strength